haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 color pink, chain B and resid 1+2+3+5+8+11+13+15+16+17+114+121+122+123+124+140+152+154+177<br>
 </a>

-For better visualisation turn on the surface representation:
+For better visualization turn on the surface representation:

 <a class="prompt prompt-pymol">
 show surface<br>